tusharjoshi1/tusharjoshi1.github.io/_posts/projects/2015-05-27-Air-Flow-Measurements.md

 category: project
 ---

-This experiment outlines basic engineering principles of fluid flow.
+<p align="justify">This experiment outlines basic engineering principles of fluid flow.
 Air was blown through a long pipe equipped with a pitot tube and orfice meter.
 Six separate  cases with different air flows were explored.
-For the different flow rate cases, the objectives were to calculate local velocities, average velocities, Reynolds numbers, and discharge coefficients.
+For the different flow rate cases, the objectives were to calculate local velocities, average velocities, Reynolds numbers, and discharge coefficients.</p>

-To do this a ten-point traverse method was used for the collection of pressure differential data via the pitot tube apparatus.
-Further relationships between U<sub>avg</sub> / U <sub>max</sub> and Reynolds number was compared to the McCabe plot.
+<p align="justify">To do this a ten-point traverse method was used for the collection of pressure differential data via the pitot tube apparatus.
+Further relationships between U<sub>avg</sub> / U <sub>max</sub> and Reynolds number was compared to the McCabe plot.</p>

-Check out the report <a href="https://drive.google.com/file/d/0BxFShUyVe18eUUpJdnF5RWlVTXc/view?usp=sharing">Here</a>
+<p align="justify">Check out the report <a href="https://drive.google.com/file/d/0BxFShUyVe18eUUpJdnF5RWlVTXc/view?usp=sharing">Here</a></p>

-Authored by: A.Guerra, T.Joshi
+<p align="justify">Authored by: A.Guerra, T.Joshi</p>